Mohamedelmahdy01/NLP/README.md

 **Usage**:

-Run the script to display a DataFrame of Reuters data and print statistics for each document.
+Run the File to display a DataFrame of Reuters data and print statistics for each document.

 ```python
 python reuters_data_processing.py